 Misunderstandings can often be sorted out on an informal basis.
 Don't be afraid to contact the manager of the Citizens Advice Bureau that advised you - she or he might be able to iron out the problem straight away.

-But if you feel the problem needs to be looked at and put on an official footing, you can follow our Complaints Procedure or put all the information in a letter and send it to the CAB manager.
+If you feel the problem needs to be looked at and put on an official footing, you can follow the bureau complaints process or put all the information in a letter and send it to the CAB manager.

 The Complaints Procedure